brianmueller/cssi-curriculum/_lessons/css/01-css-basics.md

 # Conclusion
 Now you know how to add styling to your HTML pages.
 Use different types of selectors to change elements within your HTML page.

-# Personal Page Lab: Add CSS to your personal page!
+# Personal Page Lab -  Add CSS to your personal page!
 Add CSS styling to your personal page.
 + cd ~/cssi
 + cd username.github.io